Close Menu

 It is advisable to have your dog checked by a vet if you are worried that they have not started their seasons by the usual time suggested for their breed.
 Dogs can’t get pregnant when they are not in season, although sperm can lie dormant inside their reproductive system for a week.

-Female dogs usually give birth around 63 days after conception.
-This can vary between 56-70 days, depending on the exact time of fertilisation in relation to mating.
+Pregnancy in dogs, is also known as dog gestation period can vary between 56-70 days, depending on the exact time of fertilisation in relation to mating.
+However, female dogs usually give birth around 63 days after conception.

 What are the signs of dog pregnancy?

-If your dog is expecting, you might not see any noticable changes until later on in the pregnancy.
-However, here are symptoms which your dog may display:
+If your dog is expecting, you might not see any noticeable changes until later in the pregnancy.
+However, here are some dog pregnancy signs, ‘if you are wondering is my dog pregnant?’:

 Later pregnancy symptoms